Nigel-Liao/AI-AimBots-test/README.md

 The scripts are all based on autohotkey.
 The pressure gun script I found on the Internet and slightly modified, the array is really cool.
 The burst is researched by myself, it is useless, at most let your 30-30 upgrade from M1 Garand to M14, ㄏ ㄏ.

 The above are all translated with google translate, why?
-Because my English is as bad as shit and I'm almost failing QAQ.
+Because my English suck and I'm almost failing QAQ.

 找ㄍ喜翻ㄉ資料夾
 ```